Western Arizona, Arizona, United States of America: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to choose the right type.
-The majority of adapters on sale are just plugs and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Ensure that you get the right type.
+Many adapters on sale are just plugs and expect your electronics to convert the voltage themselves.
 If your devices can't do that they could get fried.
-This one should be sufficient for most locations.
+This one should be sufficient for most places.

 • Luggage scale to avoid fees